neicnordic/endit/README.md

 ## ENDIT daemons

-Download the ENDIT daemons to a directory of your choice, /opt/endit is our suggestion.
+Download the ENDIT daemons to a directory of your choice, `/opt/endit` is our suggestion.
+To make future upgrades easier we recommend to clone directly from the GitHub repository.

-Run one of the daemons (for example tsmretriever.pl) in order to generate a sample configuration file.
+Run one of the daemons (for example `tsmretriever.pl`) in order to generate a sample configuration file.
 This is only done when no config file is found, and is always written to a random file name shown in the output.

-Review the sample configuration, tune it to your needs and copy it to the location where ENDIT expects to find it (or use the ENDIT_CONFIG environment variable, see below).
+Review the sample configuration, tune it to your needs and copy it to the location where ENDIT expects to find it (or use the `ENDIT_CONFIG` environment variable, see below).

+Starting from a generated sample configuration is highly recommended as it is the main documentation for the ENDIT daemon configuration file, and also contains an example on how to enable multiple session support for archiving and retrieving files.
+The multiple session archive support in `tsmarchiver.pl` adapts to the backlog, ie how much data needs to be stored to TSM, according to your configuration choices.
+The multiple session retrieve support in `tsmretriever.pl` requires a tape hint file, see below, that enables running multiple sessions each accessing a single tape.

-After installing, you need to create the directories "in", "out", "request", "requestlists" and "trash" in the same filesystem as the pool.
+After installing, you need to create the directories `in`, `out`, `request`, `requestlists` and `trash` in the same filesystem as the pool.
 ENDIT daemons check the existence and permissions of needed directories on startup.

 After starting dcache you also need to start the three scripts:

-* tsmarchiver.pl
+* `tsmarchiver.pl`
-* tsmretriever.pl
+* `tsmretriever.pl`
-* tsmdeleter.pl
+* `tsmdeleter.pl`

 See [startup/README.md](startup/README.md) for details/examples.